Yyassin/Yyassin/README.md

 <br/>

 - ✏️ I'm currently focusing on Computer Systems @ Carleton.
-- 🔭 Project at the moment involves working on web/mobile-related applications with React Native.
+- 🔭 Working on web/mobile-related projects with React Native.
 - 🎾 Some of my interests outside of tech include tennis and graphic design.

 **Languages and Tools:**